-Each manufacturer identifier is mapped to a named vector of PubMed identifiers.
+When hgu133a2PMID is viewed as a list each manufacturer identifier is mapped to a named vector of PubMed identifiers.
 The name associated with each vector corresponds to the manufacturer identifier.
 The length of the vector may be one or greater, depending on how many PubMed identifiers a given manufacturer identifier is mapped to.
 An NA is reported for any manufacturer identifier that cannot be mapped to a PubMed identifier.